 Tortoise use: While the data that were available for this study did not indicate use by tortoises, tortoises certainly use them as a shade resource in regions where tortoises and Parkinsonia co-exist.
 This is true for places like the Chemehuevi Valley in San Bernardino County, and on the bajadas near Glamis in Imperial County, California.
 The understory along desert washes where Parkinsonia grow provides a diversity of plant materials that tortoises use in the Sonoran Desert (Van Devender et al. 2002, Esque et al. 2014).
 The fallen flowers of Parkinsonia would also be available as forage.

 Propagation, production, and cultivation: Parkinsonia species easily cross-pollinate, so great care must be taken to correctly identify specimens and select sites in which only one species occurs.
-P. florida can be distinguished from P. microphylla post-seed set by its tendency to retain its seed pods late into the summer; this trait also makes it easier to collect pods from P. florida before granivory occurs.
+Parkinsonia florida can be distinguished from P. microphylla post-seed set by its tendency to retain its seed pods late into the summer; this trait also makes it easier to collect pods from P. florida before granivory occurs.
 Once seed pods hit the ground, a variety of invertebrate seed predators infest fruits and make seeds unavailable for regenerating new plants (McAuliffe 1988).
 After collecting fruits, seeds are shelled and stored in air- and water-tight containers at ambient temperature.
 Like many other Fabaceae species, Parkinsonia seeds are physically dormant due to a hard seed coat (Baskin and Baskin 2014).
 Dormancy can be broken in multiple ways, including scarification (Everitt 1983), wet heat treatments (5 seconds at 100°C; Teketay 1996), and percussion (Mondoni et al. 2013).
 Optimal germination of P. aculeata is at 25°C regardless of light conditions (Everitt (1983b).
 Kleffner (2001) grew Parkinsonia outdoors, under either 68% shadecloth or in full sun, planted at a depth two times their diameter in a 50/50 local soil/wood mulch mix.
 Plants were thinned and transplanted (if needed) after one month of growth, and outplanted after one year.

 Recoverability: In burned areas, Parkinsonia species generally sustain high amounts of shoot-kill from which they may or may not recover (Alford et al. 2005; Esque et al. 2013; Shryock et al. 2015).
-P. microphylla has demonstrated only moderate resprouting capability.
+Parkinsonia microphylla has demonstrated only moderate resprouting capability.
 In one study, 25% of P. microphylla individuals resprouted after fire (McLaughlin and Bowers 1982), while another study recorded post-fire resprouting in 13% of individuals (Rogers and Steele 1980).
 Caged and watered seedlings of P. microphylla resulted in high plant survival (84%) two years after planting (Abella et al. 2015c).
 Re-planting treatments were tested in highly eroded desert land in the Sonoran Desert.
 Inoculation by growth-promoting bacteria, native arbuscular mycorrhizal fungi, and compost had little effect on survival and growth for P. microphylla or P. florida after 30 months (Bashan et al. 2012).

 Penstemon spp.
 (Plantaginaceae)

-Common Name(s): P. eatonii A. Gray – Eaton’s firecracker penstemon; P. palmeri A. Gray - Palmer’s penstemon; P. parryi (A. Gray) A. Gray – Parry’s penstemon; and Penstemon pseudospectabilis M.E.
+Common Name(s): Penstemon eatonii A. Gray – Eaton’s firecracker penstemon; P. palmeri A. Gray - Palmer’s penstemon; P. parryi (A. Gray) A. Gray – Parry’s penstemon; and Penstemon pseudospectabilis M.E.
 Jones - showy penstemon.

 Functional group and bloom season: All four of these Penstemon are sub-shrubs and short-lived perennials with wand-like inflorescences.
-P. eatonii blooms April to June (SEINet 2020); Penstemon palmeri flowers from May to June (Baldwin et al. 2002); P. parryi blooms February through May (SEINet 2020); Penstemon pseudospectabilis blooms from March to May (Baldwin et al. 2002).
+Penstemon eatonii blooms April to June (SEINet 2020); P. palmeri flowers from May to June (Baldwin et al. 2002); P. parryi blooms February through May (SEINet 2020); P. pseudospectabilis blooms from March to May (Baldwin et al. 2002).